Service Requirement

 • Liturgical Ministries: lectors, music ministers, servers, ministers of hospitality (ushers), etc.

-• Accompany ministers of the Eucharist to visit the sick, elderly, and homebound
+• Accompanying ministers of the Eucharist to visit the sick, elderly, and homebound

 • Child care provider during religious education meetings

-• Parish fundraisers - Knights of Colombus/Christian Women Breakfasts, Garage Sale, Oktoberfest, Chicken Barbecue, etc.
+• Parish fundraisers - Knights of Columbus/Christian Women Breakfasts, Oktoberfest, Chicken Dinner, Chili Supper

 • Brat Frys